lzyywzq/lzyywzq/README.md

 *About me:* 🙋‍♂️

 * My name is Ziyuan Liu (Estrella Liu).
-* I am currently a Master's student at Southern Medical University in China, with a primary focus on **oncology and immunology**, and I prefer to seek PhD oppoutunity after my Master study.
+* I am currently a Master's student at Southern Medical University in China, with a primary focus on **oncology and immunology**, and I prefer to **seek PhD oppoutunity** after my Master study in June 2025.
 * I have a keen interest in harnessing multi-omics analysis in conjunction with wet lab experiments to investigate and elucidate the tumor immune microenvironment.
 My expertise encompasses **single-cell analysis, spatial transcriptomics, flow cytometry, cell culture, and immunofluorescence, among other dry and wet lab methodologies**.

 *Skill set:* ⌨ 🔬